WebexCommunity/WebexPythonSDK/docs/user/intro.rst

 ============

-Work with the Cisco Spark APIs in Native Python!
+Work with the Webex Teams APIs in Native Python!
 ------------------------------------------------

-Sure, working with the Cisco Spark APIs is easy (see `developer.ciscospark.com`_).
+Sure, working with the Webex Teams APIs is easy (see `developer.ciscospark.com`_).
 They are RESTful,  naturally structured, require only a simple Access Token for authentication, and the data is elegantly represented in intuitive JSON.
 What could be easier?